MiguelIsaza95/DevOpsRamp-up/README.md

 DevOps has a wide variety of practices, tools, and methodologies, which enable it to be an important part of an _agile delivery culture_.

 This ramp-up is presented as a **series of challenges**.
 Each challenge is chosen to show beginners the basics of some of the DevOps practices, and it is designed to help us use the same language after its completion.
-We are tool agnostics, so you can use any tool you like, but we do have a client base that need us to be proficient in some basic AWS concepts.
+We are tool agnostics, so you can use any tool you like, but we do have a client base that need us to be proficient in some basic AWS or GCP concepts.